One App, Every Touchpoint — How FGCU Uses Guidebook to Power the Full Student Journey Jun 9th

 Assemble Your Team

 No one plans great events alone.
 Build a team with clear roles and responsibilities.
-Use event planning resources to stay organized.
+Use event planning resources to stay organized and prevent tasks from falling through the cracks.

 Essential Event Planning Components